AMJL-16/World-capitals-quiz-game/README.md

 # Features

+- Display of the game name and rules of the game.
 - Random selection of questions each time the game is played.
 - Simple command-line interface.
 - Input validation and error-checking.